Calvin named scholarships for pre-law students

 The Grand Rapids Bar Association is sponsoring scholarships for students to help prepare them to take the LSAT; the awards include the LSAT test fee, the LSAC Credential Assembly Service fees, and the cost of a LSAT prep course provided by an approved test preparation service (such as Kaplan).

 Eligible applicants must qualify under one or more of the following categories of diversity: race, ethnicity, gender, sexual orientation, gender identity and expression, religion, nationality, language, age, disability, marital and parental status, geographic origin, and socioeconomic background.
 Additionally, financial need and a commitment to West Michigan must be demonstrated

-For further information, check the homepage of the Grand Rapids Bar Association webpage.
-Applications for scholarships will be accepted through June 15, 2013 for the October or November 2013 LSAT.
+For further information, check the homepage of the Grand Rapids Bar Association website.
+Applications for scholarships will be accepted through June 27, 2014 for the September 27, 2014 LSAT.